“You don’t forget your youth and you can feed off it for a very long time. Forever.”Bryan Ferry

 As often happens, things have a way of sorting themselves out.
 After about a year under WRAY’s management, they stopped sending the cheques.
 I drove down there with a couple of mates to enjoy some “owner-use” time on board Benefique in the beautiful Whitsundays.
 After a week, instead of returning her to the WRAY base at Shute Harbour, we sailed her back to Townsville, her new home.
 I figured if WRAY were in breach of contract, why not?
 They then went into liquidation, not for the first or the last time, and many owners were left owed thousands.

 The plan would not have been possible without the internet.
 The internet at that time (late ’90’s) had already become a powerful research tool with IP that had once been hard to obtain, now scanned, uploaded and freely available.
-Having seen how the charter industry works from the boat owner perspective, the internet enabled me to explore how the industry works from the charter operator side.
-What I saw was a beautiful business model.
-The BMA is just that, a management agreement.
-It gives the manager none of the capital risk (boat purchase and financing) and almost entirely eliminates the operational risk (insurance, mooring, cleaning, maintenance) when the market is quiet.
-Plus, it returns a healthy chunk (55%) of the upside when the business is doing well.
-All that the management company must do is market the business well, and provide a top line service that will bring the charterers back, year after year.
+It was obvious that in order to survive the management company must market the business well and provide a top line service that will bring the charterers back, year after year.